-Tropical Rain Forest
+Tropical Rain Forest Definition

-Days usually last 12 hours, temperatures averaging around 77 degrees F, surplus of rain and high insolation (sunlight) are all attributes of a tropical rain forest year-round.
-Tropical rain forests cover the Amazon region, as well as equatorial regions in Africa, Southeast Asia, the east coast of Central America and elsewhere along the equator.
-These areas are characterized by broadleaf evergreen trees, vines, tree ferns and palms.
+In a tropical rainforest days usually last 12 hours, with temperatures averaging around 77 degrees F. A surplus of rain and high insolation (sunlight) are other year-round attributes of a tropical rainforest.
+Tropical rainforests cover the Amazon region, as well as equatorial regions in Africa, Southeast Asia, the east coast of Central America and elsewhere along the equator.
+These types of forest ecosystem are characterized by broadleaf evergreen trees, vines, tree ferns and palms.

 Tropical Seasonal Forest

-Temperate Evergreen and Deciduous Forest
+Temperate Evergreen and Deciduous Forest Biome

 Found in North America, Europe and Asia, temperate evergreen and deciduous forests tend to blend together at times.
 Needleleaf and broadleaf trees inhabit the forests.
 In southern and eastern areas that are fervent with evergreen pines, controlled forest fires still take place as the natural cycle of forest re-growth and enrichment.

 Savanna and Woodland